 - Day 5 is a day when brothers share a meal with their married sisters.

 The ritual of lamp lighting is very human.
+It symbolizes our inner light, because the solution to our problems is not outside, it’s inside of us.
 The smoke rising in the air symbolizes letting go of the past, and hope for a brighter future.

 When you step back and think about it, many different cultures around the world have similar celebrations.
-Something about being human that leads us all to do similar things.
+There is something about being human that leads us all to do similar things.